How often do you sit down with a blank piece of paper to set goals and really struggle to know what to write?

 Well, I think SMART goals are great and they have a place, but they don’t actually help you work out what’s in your heart in the first place.
 That’s what I want to help you with today.

-At the end of this post, you’ll find a PDF worksheet to help you work through these steps yourself, and decide which goals you want to take forwards.
+Don't forget, you also have a FREE worksheet to help you work through these steps yourself, and decide which goals you want to take forwards.

 Well (rocket science alert!), it’s about articulating what you want.